Field Types Reference

 Configuration:

-- User filters - Restrict the list to users with specific roles (e.g., only show users with the “Legal Counsel” role).
+- User filters - Restrict the list to users with specific roles (e.g., only users with the “Legal Counsel” role).

 Signature